Football Betting Sites

 The odds on offer at Coral are generally competitive, especially on UK football.
 Coral try to offer the best odds around on high profile markets such as outright premier league and cup winners.
 They are particularly good at providing enhanced odds promotions on big football events making the overall package more profitable for these bets compared to the bookie with the best odds alone.

-With Coral you can get the usual money back offers football accumulator insurance on things like to win and both teams to score with 4 selections or more.
+With Coral you can get the usual types of acca offers and money back deals.
 It is however the Coral bespoke promotions that are the best, for example free bet offers are generally given to customers around all major matches and tournament events, such as the champions league.
 If you bet regularly on the big footy events you have to get a Coral account, you won’t be able to match their offers elsewhere.

 Payout limits for football are huge with Coral, up to £1 million.
 It is also worth noting that Coral offer an integrated betting service through online, phone and in store giving you more options to bet on football than online only bookies.
-Combined with all of this is a nice sign up offer, bet £5 get a £20 free bet.
+Combined with all of this is a nice sign up offer, see the full review for details.

 Best for regular football offers